mingcewang/Parttimejob-Platform/Part-time-job-Platform.md

 This is our core algorithm model.
 We use complex calculations to determine the value of each position for job seekers based on the above actions.
 By ranking them , we can recommend job positions to job seekers in order.We transform the abstract decision-making process into concrete.
 This process is scientific and efficient.

+Analysis

+We confirm that this product may have a huge impact in the future through a variety of different path analysis, the main analysis process is as follows:

+Market Trend Analysis

+We looked at recent UK job market reports and government data, and we found that the demand for flexible work models and part-time jobs has increased significantly in recent years.
+With the transformation of economic structure and work patterns after the pandemic, more and more people tend to seek part-time or temporary jobs to meet the needs of life flexibility and income diversification.
+At the same time, employers are increasingly adopting hiring methods that reduce fixed labor costs, which provides a growing market base for part-time matching services.
+The demand for part-time job seekers in the UK has long been overlooked, and our product are designed to fill this market gap.

+1：The UK employment rate for people aged 16 to 64 years was estimated at 74.9% in October to December 2024.
+This is above estimates of a year ago, and up in the latest quarter.
+The UK unemployment rate for people aged 16 years and over was estimated at 4.4% in October to December 2024.
+This is above estimates of a year ago, and up in the latest quarter.
+The UK economic inactivity rate for people aged 16 to 64 years was estimated at 21.5% in October to December 2024.
+This is below estimates of a year ago, and down in the latest quarter.
+Labour market overview, UK - Office for National Statistics 2：More than a quarter of working adults in Great Britain (28%) were hybrid working in the autumn of 2024.
+While the trend in working only from home has fallen since 2021, a hybrid-working model (part travelling to work, and part at home), has become the ‘new normal’ for around a quarter of workers.
+Who are the hybrid workers? - Office for National Statistics

+Competitor Analysis and Service Gaps

+We conducted a detailed analysis of popular part-time job platforms in the UK (such as Indeed and Reed) and found that most platforms still rely on traditional keyword matching and static filtering methods.
+They cannot respond dynamically to user behavior and personalized needs.
+In contrast, we plan to use a reinforcement learning (RL) recommendation system, allowing the app to continuously optimize matching strategies based on real-time user feedback and basic information, providing more precise job recommendations.
+This technical advantage will fill the gap in personalized services on existing platforms and significantly enhance our product's market competitiveness.

+1: Advantages of Reinforcement Learning (RL):

+RL can iterate and optimize recommendations based on user feedback (e.g., swiping behavior, application rate, and satisfaction after hiring), making it an ideal choice for dynamic and preference-driven markets like part-time work.
+2: UK Employees Environment and Technological Readiness

+The smartphone penetration rate in the UK is very high (87%), and open banking APIs support seamless integration of user data (skills, location, availability) to train RL models.

+Technical Feasibility and Advanced Validation

+In addition, according to relevant academic studies and industry cases, reinforcement learning has achieved remarkable results in recommendation systems in the fields of film and TV, retail and e-commerce, and its adaptive and continuous learning characteristics can greatly improve the accuracy of personalized matching and user satisfaction.
+These successful precedents provide a solid theoretical and practical basis for applying this technology to part-time job matching.

+Pricing Model Design

+Our pricing model is very simple, adopting a monthly subscription fee of £10.
+Users pay a fixed monthly fee to enjoy all the services offered by the product, including job recommendations, personalized career advice and full access to employer information.
+This pricing strategy ensures the stability of our revenue, while also lowering the user barrier to use, which can attract more users in the initial stage.

+Conclusion

+Through a analysis of market trends, service gaps, user needs and technical feasibility, we believe that developing a part-time job matching app based on reinforcement learning not only meet the growing demand for flexible employment, but also has obvious competitive advantages.
+We believe that this will be a very promising business opportunity.